Shinobi881/EC2-bare-bones/EC2_INTRO.md

 # AWS Virtual Private Cloud Demo Introduction

 ### **Definition of terms**
-- **Virtual Private Cloud (VPC)** -
-  - we could consider this to describe cloud services in general but we'll use it interchangeably with *'virtual private server' (VPS)*, and AWS' *'elastic compute container' (EC2)* which is the **AWS** implementation of a 'VPS'.
+- **Virtulization**
+  - Let's keep it simple by saying virtualization is cloud resources that I connect to remotely

-  - In short, if I say *'VPC'*, *'VPS'*, *'EC2'* or *'container'* I'm talking about the same thing unless otherwise indicated.
+  - There's **MUCH** more to it all but for the sake of simplicity if I use any of the terms below I'm talking about the same thing unless otherwise noted:

+    -- **'VPC'** (Virtual Private Cloud)

+    -- **'VPS'** (Virtual Private Server or "cloud server")

+    -- **'EC2'** (Elastic Compute Cloud (AWS name for VPS))

+    -- **'VM'** (Virtual Machine)

+    -- **'container'**

 ### **What is this all about**
-  - Some stuff I think will improve development experience for web developers across the spectrum.
+  - Some stuff I think will improve development experience for web developers across the stack
-  - AWS has some great tools but sometime the documentation can rabbit hole you
+  - AWS has some great tools but sometimes the documentation can rabbit hole you
   - There are some great AWS demos out there but this is targeted toward web developers
+  - There is a considerable amount of overlap with GCP, Azure, IBM, and other IaaS cloud providers
   - These are all meant to be as bare-bones and compartmentalized as possible, building toward more complex demos
+  - I'm still very much in love with Heroku but that's a whole series in itself

+---

 ### **Coverage -** *:latest*
 1. **AWS EC2 (Linux, Ubuntu)** - recommended minimum to setup, run and teardown
 2. **NodeJS** - running a Node app on you EC2 for the world to see (or not)

+---

 ### **Coverage -** *:backlog*
 1. **MongoDB** - running a database on and EC2 instance (for dev purposes)